MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 ### Phase 4: Plan management and insights

-After you've migrated apps, follow [management and insight guidance](/azure/active-directory/manage-apps/migrate-adfs-plan-management-insights) to ensure that users can securely access and manage apps.
+After you migrate apps, follow [management and insight guidance](/azure/active-directory/manage-apps/migrate-adfs-plan-management-insights) to ensure that users can securely access and manage apps.
 Acquire and share insights into usage and app health.

 From the [Microsoft Entra admin center](https://entra.microsoft.com/), audit all apps using these methods: